ninabarzh/broomstick/content/posts/digital-currencies.md

 CBDCs take the surveillance game to a whole new level.
 Imagine a system where every transaction you make is visible to the central bank.
 Not just the big purchases, but the coffees, the subscriptions, the late-night kebabs.
 All recorded, all analysable, all potentially weaponised.
-This is not just financial infrastructure—it is the architecture for behavioural control.
+This is not just financial infrastructure, it is the architecture for behavioural control.
 And once it is in place, you do not get to opt out.

 ### Financial system instability

-Digital currencies are not just disruptive in a hip Silicon Valley way—they threaten to destabilise the financial system itself.
+Digital currencies are not just disruptive in a hip Silicon Valley way, they threaten to destabilise the financial system itself.
 If people start pulling deposits out of banks en masse and plonking them into CBDC wallets or stablecoins, banks lose access to the cheap, stable funding that underpins their lending.
 Less money in, less money out.
 Cue credit crunch.